Battle of Zaoyang–Yichang: Battle

-The Japanese used chemical weapons against Chinese forces who lacked chemical weapons in order to compensate for when they were numerically inferior, whenever Chinese were defeating the Japanese in hand to hand combat.
+The Japanese used chemical weapons against Chinese forces who lacked chemical weapons in order to compensate for when they were numerically inferior, whenever Chinese were defeating the Japanese in hand-to-hand combat.
 The Japanese did not dare to use gas against the Americans because the Americans had their own chemical weapons stockpile and the Japanese feared retaliation.

-The Japanese launched gas attacks against Chinese when the Chinese were defeated and overwhelming the Japanese in hand to hand combat, like at the battle of Yichang in 1941 where Japanese ground forces in the city were routed by Chinese soldiers but the Japanese deployed mustard gas to win the battle.
+The Japanese launched gas attacks against Chinese when the Chinese were defeating and overwhelming the Japanese in hand-to-hand combat, like at the battle of Yichang in 1941, where Japanese ground forces in the city were routed by Chinese soldiers but the Japanese deployed mustard gas to win the battle.